-My Field Instructor was (circle): On-sight (At the Agency) Off-site Evaluative Item 0 Never 1 Once a week 2 Twice week a 3 Three times a week 4 Four or more times a week Did you meet with your Field Instructor for scheduled supervisory sessions?
-How often did you meet with your Field Instructor for unscheduled supervision?
+My Field Instructor was (circle): On-sight (At the Agency) Off- Off-sit ite

+0 Never 1 Once a 2 Twice a Three times 4 Four or

+Evaluative Item week week a week more times a week

+Did you meet with your Field Instructor

+for scheduled supervisory sessions?

+How often did you meet with your Field

+Instructor for unscheduled supervision?